pdefusco/Using_CDE_Airflow/README.md

 #### The Airflow UI

 The Airflow UI makes it easy to monitor and troubleshoot your data pipelines.
-For a complete overview of the Airflow UI, see  Apache Airflow documentation (here).
+For a complete overview of the Airflow UI reference the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).

+#### What is an Airflow CDE Job?

+CDE Jobs can be of two types: Spark and Airflow.
+Airflow CDE Jobs are typically used to orchestrate Spark CDE Jobs as well as other Data Engineering actions.

+CDE Jobs of type Airflow consist primarily of an Airflow DAGs contained in a Python file.
+More on DAGs below.

+There are three ways to build an Airflow CDE Job:

+* Using the CDE Web interface.
+For more information, see [Running Jobs in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-run-job.html).
+* Using the CDE CLI tool.
+For more information, see Using the [Cloudera Data Engineering command line interface](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html).
+* Using CDE Rest API endpoints.
+For more information, see [CDE API Jobs](https://docs.cloudera.com/data-engineering/cloud/jobs-rest-api-reference/index.html)

+In addition, you can automate migrations from Oozie on CDP Public Cloud Data Hub, CDP Private Cloud Base, CDH and HDP to Spark and Airflow CDE Jobs with the [oozie2cde API](https://github.com/pdefusco/Oozie2CDE_Migration).

 #### Open Source vs CDE Airflow

 CDE packages the open source version of Airflow.
 Airflow is maintained and upgraded at each CDE version update.
 For example, the version of CDE 1.16 includes Airflow 2.2.5.